matijakolaric-com/django-music-publisher/docs/manual_section_works.rst

 workhorse in this software.

 .. note::
-   CWR exports will not work unless ``PUBLISHER_CODE`` is defined in the settings.
+    CWR exports and CWR Acknowledgement imports will not work unless ``PUBLISHER_CODE`` is defined in the settings, regardless of user permissions.

 .. note::
     Data imports require additional permissions, not given to staff users by default.
 Use the superuser account for importing data.

 .. toctree::
    :maxdepth: 2

-   manual_works
+   manual_work
-   manual_writers
+   manual_writer
    manual_cwr
    manual_ack
    manual_dataimport